 Local authorities and state governments possess substantial power in the field of taxation.
 Individual income tax (apart from the federal one) is introduced in 44 states.
-The state budgets in addition to individual income tax levy their own corporate income tax, sales tax and business activity tax.
-A great source of replenishment of local (municipal) budgets is property tax.
+In addition to individual profit tax the state budgets levy their own corporate income tax, sales tax and business activity tax.
+The great source of replenishment of local (municipal) budgets is property tax.
 In New York, for instance, it provides 40% of budget revenues.

 At the same time despite significant revenues from various taxes - direct and indirect - local governments, especially in large cities, cannot work without subsidies and subventions from the federal budget.
 In general, the three-level tax system, which has historically formed in the U.S., has a beneficial effect on the rational distribution of the country's industrial facilities and on the increase of business activity in less developed regions.
-According to some experts tax policy, which has been conducted since mid-80s, has a positive impact on the economic development of the country, especially in small business area and helped to reduce unemployment and to increase people's welfare.
+According to some experts tax policy, which had been conducted since mid-80s, had a positive impact on the economic development of the country, especially in small business area and helped to reduce unemployment and to increase people's welfare.

-It should be noted, that even after tax cuts during tax reforms in the late twentieth century, which were carried out in the USA, Germany, the UK the fraction of taxes in GDP continued to grow but this growth rate slowed down considerably.
-The share of income tax in total tax revenues continued to rise over the last 30 years, but over the past two decades there was a fall in France (-0.2 points) and the UK (-2.2 points).
-For both periods the share of excise taxes in the total amount of tax revenues decreased.
-However during these periods the fraction of social security taxes increased although its growth pace slowed down during the examined two decades.
+It should be noted, that even after reduction of tax rates during the tax reforms at the end of the 20th century, which were carried out in the USA, Germany and the UK the share of taxes in GDP continued to grow but this growth rate slowed down considerably.
+The share of income tax in total tax revenues continued to rise over the last 30 years, but over the past two decades there was a fall in France (-0.2 points) and in the UK (-2.2 points).
+For both periods the share of excise taxes decreased in the total amount of tax revenues.
+However during these periods the share of social security taxes increased although its growth pace slowed down during the examined two decades.

-An important feature of recent decades in tax policy is a significant decrease of corporate income taxes in industrialized countries.
-For example they were reduced by one-third, in Spain, Denmark, Sweden, Austria and Ireland.
-A noticeable decrease was observed in the United States, Japan, Canada and other countries.
+An important feature of recent decades in the tax policy is a significant decrease of corporate income taxes in industrialized countries.
+For example they were reduced by one-third in Spain, Denmark, Sweden, Austria and Ireland.
+The noticeable decrease was observed in the United States, Japan, Canada and other countries.

-However, this decrease is not reflected in the total tax revenue of these countries.
+However, this decrease was not reflected in the total budget tax receipts of these countries.
 In fact, their share in GDP even increased.
-This occurred because of the lower tax rates on profits, which has led to the expansion of the tax base.
-The level of taxation in industrialized countries is presented in the table 12.1.
+This occurred because of the lower tax rates on profits, which had led to the expansion of the tax base.
+The level of taxation in industrialized countries is presented in the Table 12.1.